 It took more than $1.6 million in campaign contributions to successfully run for the U.S. House of Representatives in 2012, and that figure has no doubt climbed precipitously in 2016.
 But that’s just the fully reported amount of campaign cash that can be clearly linked to individual and corporate donors.

 The following is a series of articles produced by RealVail.com on the topic of dark money in Colorado and Montana political campaigns.
-It ran in 2013 on the now-defunct Denver iJournal and also appeared on The Huffington Post, pulling back the current on how dark money works and how it involved Schwartz as a central player:
+It ran in 2013 on the now-defunct Denver iJournal and also appeared on The Huffington Post, pulling back the curtain on how dark money works and how it involved Schwartz as a central player:

 Part 1 — March 18, 2013